85ip9gh/SpringBoot_CRUD_1/README.md

 - React as front-end
 - Java Spring Boot as back-end api
     - REST api
-    - Basic Spring Security Authentication (Will be Updated to JWT Authorization in the future)
+    - Basic Spring Security Authentication
+    - Basic Authorization Token(Will be Updated to JWT Authorization in the future)
     - Authenticates and authorizes users based on user details obtained from mysql database.
     - JPA and hibernate to send SQL queries to database in response to user interaction
-    - datasource setup in application.properties file depending on localhost machine or docker container
+    - Datasource setup in application.properties file depending on localhost machine or docker container
 - MySQL for relational database
-    - use mysql cli or mysql workbench to access database manually and check to see if data entries are being properly implemented
+    - Use mySQL CLI or mysql workbench to access database manually and check to see if data entries are being properly implemented

 ## Features:
 - Add car to the site by providing the brand, type, color, and age of said car